 Most runners have tight hips so in order to run more efficiently (and without pain), it’s important to open up and strengthen the hip flexors.
 The best way to do this is to add mobility and a dynamic warmup into your workout routine.

 As runners, we are only running in a straight forward motion.
-Mobility work helps increase our range of motion and loosen up tight areas, such as our hips.
+Mobility work also helps increase our range of motion and loosen up tight areas, like our hips.

 If you have any questions feel free to reach out to me @becksliveshealthy!